George Washington’s Final Battle

 The War of 1812

-GOLD MEDALIST - 2015 Independent Publisher Book Awards in the U.S. History Category
+GOLD MEDALIST - 2015 Independent Publisher Book Awards ("The Ippys")

 The War of 1812, sometimes called "America's forgotten war," was a curious affair.
 At the time, it was dismissed as "Mr. Madison's War."
 Later it was hailed by some as America's "Second War for Independence" and ridiculed by others, such as President Harry Truman, as "the silliest damned war we ever had."
 The conflict, which produced several great heroes and future presidents, was all this and more.